ray-nay/phase-4-authorizing-requests-readme/README.md

 1. What is the difference between authentication and authorization?
-2. What Rails method can we use to add an authorization step before each of the actions in our controller?
-What Rails method can we use to exclude one or more of the actions from the authorization step?
+2. What Rails method can we use to add an authorization step before each of the actions in our controller? before_action  What Rails method can we use to exclude one or more of the actions from the authorization step? skip_before_action

 ## Resources